A Boosting Approach to Reinforcement Learning: Preliminaries

-In particular, while a \emph{natural} distribution may have arbitrary distribution over labels, its marginal distribution over states must be realizable as the state distribution of some policy in $\mathbbl{\Pi}$ over the MDP $M$.
+Note that the weak learner outputs a policy in $\Pi$ which is approximately competitive against the class $\Pi$.
+As an additional relaxation, instead of requiring that the weak learning guarantee holds for all distributions, in our setup, it will be sufficient that the weak learning assumption holds over \emph{natural} distributions.
+Specifically, we define a class of \emph{natural} distributions $\mathbb{D}$, such that $\mathcal{D}\in \mathbb{D}$ if and only if there exists some $\pi\in\mathbbl{\Pi}$ such that, $ \mathcal{D}(s) = \int_\ell \mathcal{D}(s,\ell) d\mu(\ell) = d^\pi(s). $ In particular, while a \emph{natural} distribution may have arbitrary distribution over labels, its marginal distribution over states must be realizable as the state distribution of some policy in $\mathbbl{\Pi}$ over the MDP $\mathcal{M}$.
 Therefore, the complexity of weak learning adapts to the complexity of the MDP itself.
 As an extreme example, in stochastic contextual bandits where policies do not affect the distribution of states (say $d_0$), it is sufficient that the weak learning condition holds with respect to all couplings of a single distribution $d_0$.

-\paragraph{Online Learning.} The second model of weak learning we consider requires a stronger assumption, but will give us better sample and oracle complexity bounds henceforth.